O Menino Maluquinho: Films

 In 1995 Nutty Boy - The Movie was released, directed by Helvécio Ratton, with a cast of Samuel Costa, Roberto Bomtempo, Patrícia Pillar, Othon Bastos and Luís Carlos Arutin (in his final film role).
 The movie follows Maluquinho's life with his friends and their pranks, dealing with his parents divorce and his relationship with his grandfather, that is a retired aviator who lives on a farm and dies at the end of the film.

 The film had a sequel in 1998 titled Nutty Boy 2 - The Adventure, directed by Fernando Meirelles, with the same cast as the first film.
 In this movie Maluquinho tells his friends a story of another trip to his grandfather's house, where they discover a creature of fire called Tatá and become her friends.

 In 2019 it was announced the production of an animated film based on the character by the studio Chatrone in partnership with Netflix.

 TV series

 Live action

 In 2006, the channel TVE Brasil (currently TV Brasil) produced a live-action sitcom called Um Menino Muito Maluquinho.
 This was the channel's second adaptation of Ziraldo's comics, following A Turma do Pererê.
 The series, usually narrated by an adult, follows the life of Maluquinho and his friends, alternating between their early childhood (up to age 5) and his current age of 10.
 The show became popular, winning several awards and being broadcast on other channels— TV Cultura and Disney Channel— but did not have a second season.

 Animated series

 In 2014, the production of an animated series based on the character was announced.
-In November 2021, it was revealed that Netflix will be distributing the show in selected territories.The series was released on October 12, 2022.
-New Episodes of the Netflix series are coming out in April 6, 2023.
+In November 2021, it was revealed that Netflix will be distributing the show in selected territories.
+The series was released on October 12, 2022.
+An additional batch of episodes were eventually released on April 6, 2023.